DenseSeg: Joint Learning for Semantic Segmentation and Landmark Detection Using Dense Image-to-Shape Representation: Results and Discussion

 \subsection{Results on \ac{jsrt}}

 Tab. \ref{tab:result_jsrt} shows with its quantitative results on the \ac{jsrt}'s test split all methods outperforming our previous, shape-based work.
 In context of \ac{dsc} and \ac{asd} the nnUNet yields the overall best result (\ac{dsc} of $95.6\pm2.9\,\%$ and \ac{asd} of $1.6\pm1\,\text{mm}$), which introduces a gap of over $4\,\%$ and $1\,\text{mm}$ to our method and \ac{heatreg}.
 However, in context of the \ac{tre}, the nnUNet lacks any landmark detection and our method provides the overall best performance with an error of $5.8\pm4\,\text{mm}$ vs $6.1\pm3.9\,\text{mm}$ for \ac{heatreg}.
 Considering the scores of the individually anatomical structures, the bias of the \ac{dsc} favouring large structures becomes visible, supporting the use of \ac{asd}.
 In terms of \ac{tre} and \ac{asd} representing the performance of the landmark detection, the contrast of the anatomical structures matters, resulting in higher landmark accuracy for structures with a higher contrast.
 This puts the clavicles as bones first, followed by the lungs, where the pleural cavity already smooth their boundaries, while the heart producing the highest error due to its low contrast boundaries, making it difficult to detect the exact position of its landmarks.
-As an ablation study, we investigate the importance of dense supervision provided with the ground truth $uv$-map by omitting $\mathcal{L}_\varphi$ from Eq. \ref{eq:loss_function}.
+As ablation studies, we first investigate the importance of dense supervision provided with the ground truth $uv$-map by omitting $\mathcal{L}_\varphi$ from Eq. \ref{eq:loss_function}.
 With this, the model has to interpolate the $uv$ values between the sampling points provided on the ground truth landmarks' position on its own.
 However, when we use only this kind of sparse supervision, the performance drops to the level of the ShapeFormer.
+Secondly, the extension of the \ac{heatreg} approach with a segmentation head (HeatRegSeg) shows no benefit in the \ac{jsrt} setting, where the precise landmark prediction of \ac{heatreg} ($6.1\,\text{mm}$ vs HeatRegSeg $6\,\text{mm}$) already allows the extraction of accurate segmentations (\ac{dsc} $91.4\,\%$ vs $89.5\,\%$).
 Fig. \ref{fig:result_jsrt} compares qualitatively results of our method, \ac{heatreg} and ShapeFormer.
 We chose the best (left column), the median (middle column) and worse (right column) test case regarding the \ac{asd}.
 While our method shows accurate landmark detection for the best case, especially for the clavicles and lung tips, the median case point out a potential drawback.
 While our method has the advantage of concurrently generating a segmentation mask, this integrated learning with the $uv$ mapping can also lead to complications.
 For instance, if the heart's segmentation is overestimated (Fig. \ref{fig:jsrt_heart_overestimation}), it can consequently cause an overestimation in the $uv$-map.
 This is due to the learned anatomical correspondences between the $uv$ coordinates and the segmentation mask, which can affect each other.
 For challenging cases with low contrast, the implicitly and explicitly learned geometric shape by the \ac{heatreg} and ShapeFormer results in a more plausible prediction and thus lower error.
 This holds especially true for the worst example, where the ability of shape-based methods generating only anatomically plausible prediction can show its strength, as it has already been demonstrated in our previous work \cite{keuth_combining_2024}.